lethang7794/terraform-up-and-running/12-chap-6-managing-secrets/README.md

-# Managing Secrets with Terraform
+# Chapter 6.
+Managing Secrets with Terraform

 > What is a **secret**?
 >